 For the first time, the Thompson Policy Institute on Disability’s DisAbility Summit will be available for live streaming online.
 Originally scheduled for March 2020 and postponed due to COVID-19 stay at home orders, TPI’s 2020 DisAbility Summit will be held in an entirely virtual format on October 9, 2020 from 9:00 to 11:00 am.
 The

+For the most up-to-date information and details about available grants for prospective teachers, read our more recent blog.
 With the shortage of teachers in California, especially in special education, mathematics, and science, a career in education and teaching could make a huge difference for the younger and future generations of America.
-Whether you are exploring a possible career in teaching or are positive teaching is the job for you, figuring out the steps
+Whether you are exploring

 Stephanie Weinfeld ’19 knew she wanted to become a special education teacher when she learned about the stakes for kids with disabilities who are separated from their typically developing peers.
 “I struggled a lot in school as a child and felt there was a lack of resources at school to support me,” Stephanie said.
 “I